-The Global Organisation for Humanitarian Work Psychology is led by an Executive Board consisting of a Chair, Vice Chair, six Executive Board Members, and a Student Representative.
-The members and the positions they hold are listed below.
-You can click on any name to learn more about that individual.
+The Global Organisation for Humanitarian Work Psychology is led by an Executive Board consisting of a Chair and five Executive Board Members.

 Chair – Jeffrey Godbout Bio: Forthcoming